Yuki Tsunoda: Euroformula Open

 Tsunoda also competed for Motopark in the Euroformula Open Championship, following the cancellation of Formula European Masters.
 After a second-place finish in the first race at Paul Ricard and achieving third place in the Pau Grand Prix, Tsunoda claimed his maiden championship win in the second race at Hockenheim.
+In Spa-Francorchamps, Tsunoda was involved in a collision with teammate Liam Lawson during the second race, having scored second place in Race 1.
+He took a double podium during the Monza final round.
+Despite missing two rounds due to F3 commitments, Tsunoda placed fourth in the standings with 151 points, one win and five more podiums.